Design Teams

 And cultivation doesn't happen in isolation.
 It happens in community, in conversation, and in the space between lived experience and research.

-Design Teams are cross-sectional, intergenerational groups of Community Fellows — youth, practitioners, and systems leaders who come together not to talk past one another, but to build with one another.
+Design Teams are intergenerational, multi-disciplinary groups of Community Fellows — youth, practitioners, and systems leaders who come together not to talk past one another, but to build with one another.
 Organized around core questions about how purpose is cultivated, each team surfaces patterns from lived experience and co-develops questions that are both community-rooted and research-ready.

 From Listening to Building